 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-The Department of Health promotes the use of long-acting, reversible contraceptives as a method of family planning and their use is a Quality and Outcomes Framework (QOF) target.
-This target has been retained in the QOF 2011-12 update.
+The Department of Health promotes the use of long-acting, reversible contraceptives as a method of reproductive control.
+Their use following emergency contraception is a Quality and Outcomes Framework (QOF) target, although it is no longer a target for women prescribed oral or patch contraception.

 A progestogen-only injectable contraceptive (POIC) is a long-acting, reversible contraceptive.
-A synthetic progesterone or progestogen is slowly released into the systemic circulation following intramuscular injection.
+A synthetic progesterone, or progestogen, is slowly released into the systemic circulation following intramuscular (IM) or subcutaneous (SC) injection.

-There are two forms of depot injection currently available on the UK market:
+There are three forms of depot injection currently available on the UK market:

-- Depo-Provera® is depot medroxyprogesterone acetate (DMPA) aqueous suspension 150 mg in 1 ml.
+- Depo-Provera® is depot medroxyprogesterone acetate (DMPA) aqueous suspension 150 mg in 1 ml formulated for deep IM injection.
 This is most commonly used.

 - Noristerat® is norethisterone enantate (oenanthate) 200 mg in 1 ml in an oily liquid.
-This is only licensed for short-term use, eg for women whose partners have undergone vasectomy, until the vasectomy is effective.
+This is only licensed for short-term use - eg, for women whose partners have undergone vasectomy, until the vasectomy is effective, and after rubella immunisation.

 Mechanism of action